Jules C. Stein: Career

 In 1924, he contributed $5,000 and along with equal contributions from Fred Hamm and Ernie Young, founded the Music Corporation of America (MCA).
 He arranged one-night bookings, rather than having bands seek engagements for whole seasons which was then the norm.
 He signed Guy Lombardo and other leading bands of the day.
 Stein started package deals for complete shows for hotels and radio broadcasting.
 Spreading from the one-man start to bases in New York, Los Angeles, Dallas and Cleveland, Stein's organization by the mid-1930s represented more than half of the nation's major bands, including those of Ted Weems, Isham Jones and Benny Goodman.

 In 1937, MCA opened an agency in Hollywood and began to represent such stars as Bette Davis, Betty Grable, Joan Crawford, Greta Garbo, Eddie Cantor, Ingrid Bergman, Frank Sinatra and Jack Benny.
 By the mid-1940s, it was estimated that half of the movie industry's stars were being represented by MCA.
 The MCA organization picked up the nickname the octopus due to its large reach in many different directions.
 In 1958, it acquired the 430 acre Universal Studios moving into producing television programs and motion pictures while still representing talent clients, resulting in accusations of conflict of interest.

 In 1958, Music Corporation of America was reincorporated as MCA, Inc. which it was known by and took its stock public.
 Dr. Stein's biggest accomplishment came in 1962 when his company announced it was buying American Decca Records and its subsidiary Universal Pictures; however that same year, a federal antitrust suit was started against MCA.
-Both parties reached an agreement that MCA got rid of its worldwide talent agency business to go forward with its acquisition.
+Both parties reached an agreement that MCA dispose of its worldwide talent agency business to go forward with its acquisition.
 Stein had been sole owner of the organization until 1954, when he voluntarily distributed 53 percent of his interest to key executives and employees, with 10 percent of the stock placed in an innovative MCA profit-sharing trust.
 Stein served as president of MCA until 1946 when he named Lew Wasserman as his successor as chief executive.
 He continued as chairman of the board until 1973 and remained a director thereafter.

 Philanthropy

 Jules Stein and his wife Doris founded the Jules Stein Eye Institute at UCLA in the 1960s.

 In 1960, Stein founded the nonprofit organization Research To Prevent Blindness.

-In 1942, Stein, John Garfield, and Bette Davis, also founded the Hollywood Canteen.
+In 1942, Stein, John Garfield, and Bette Davis also founded the Hollywood Canteen.
 (The Stage Door Canteen was on the US' East Coast).